St4NNi/jam-rs/README.md

 A Jam Index is one logical local dataset with a manifest and independently searchable, append-only parts.
-Each part contains a pure version-3 `.jam` screening shard, position-free contig signatures, a compact contig directory, and the complete two-bit contig sequences.
+Each part contains a pure version-3 `.jam` screening shard, aligned hash-to-contig postings, compact metadata, and checksummed references to external assembly files.
+It contains no nucleotide sequence payload and no positional seed index.

-The source catalog binds each metagenome ID to one local FASTA/FASTQ and its
+The source catalog binds each metagenome ID to one local assembly FASTA and its checksum:
-checksum:

 ```text
 metagenome_id	resource_uri	sha256